Morarului Valley – a spectacular and wild trail towards the summit of Bucegi

 Deserted building and right turn

-Cross the Valea Cerbului river, turn right and continue on the forest road.
-You will pass by a deserted building and soon after you will see an arrow on a tree pointing right.
-Here is where Moraru river flows into Valea Cerbului river.
-Cross the river again and follow the path along Moraru river.
+Cross the Valea Cerbului river, then turn right onto the forest road.
+After passing by a deserted building, look for an arrow pointing right on a tree.
+Moraru river merges with Valea Cerbului river here.
+Cross the river again and continue along the Moraru River path.

-Coltii Morarului hunting hut and red triangle markings
+Coltii Morarului hunting lodge and red triangle markings

 Big rock with arrow and “Morar” painted on it

-Follow the marked trail until you get to a big rock that has “Morar” written on it and an arrow pointing left.
-Here is where you should leave the marked trail and follow the path to the left.
+Follow the red triangle trail until you reach a large rock with the word "Morar" written on it and an arrow pointing left.
+You should now leave the marked trail and take the path to the left.

 View of Coltii Morarului (Morarului Fangs)

-Soon you will be rewarded with some nice views of Coltii Morarului ridge at the left and Creasta Balaurului (Bucsoiu Mic ridge aka The Dragon’s Ridge) at the right.
-The trail starts to get more spectacular while it gets more and more exposed.
-It involves some scrambling, but it’s nothing dangerous.
-You may spot some coloured markings on the rocks on the way to the cirque below Omu Peak.
+Soon, you'll be rewarded with views of the Coltii Morarului ridge on the left and the Creasta Balaurului (Bucsoiu Mic ridge, also known as The Dragon's Ridge) on the right.
+The trail becomes more spectacular as it becomes more exposed.
+It requires some scrambling, but it is not dangerous.

 The cirque below Omu Peak

-From here you will be able to see the weather station building at Omu Peak.
-You can climb towards it whichever way you think suits you best.
-We chose to climb on the left hand side (South), towards Morarului ridge.
+The weather station building at Omu Peak can be seen from here.
+You can approach it in whatever way you think is best for you.
+We chose to climb on the left (South) side, towards the Morarului ridge.

-From here you will have some great views over Costila Peak (2490 m) at South, Creasta Balaurului at North, and at the east Postavaru and Piatra Mare massifs followed by Baiului Mountains and Ciucas Mountains in the distance.
+From the ridge, you can see Costila Peak (2490 m) to the south, Creasta Balaurului to the north, and the Postavaru and Piatra Mare massifs to the east, followed by the Baiului Mountains and Ciucas Mountains in the distance.